Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## Data Transmission Modes {#data-transmission-mode}

-SRT has been mainly created for Live Streaming and therefore its main and default transmission mode is "live".
-SRT supports, however, the modes that the original UDT library supported, that is, buffer and message transmission.
+SRT supports the modes that the original UDT library supported, that is, buffer and message transmission.
+As SRT has been mainly created for Live Streaming, its main and default transmission mode is Message Mode with certain settings.
+Details of these settings are described in section Use Case Live Streaming {{use-case-live-streaming}}.

 ### Message Mode {#transmission-mode-msg}